 - Conduct customer research (if no customers involved up to this point)

-By learning how to run a product development workshop, and using the process to its fullest potential, you can avoid many of the known (and unknown) pitfalls in project management.
-Having a better understanding of your product, your company and yourself have a wide variety of benefits both objective and subjective, and some which may not be visible without rigorous workshopping.
-That's why we've introduced our innovative value-focused product discovery workshop to the range of services related to software development.
+By learning how to conduct a product development workshop and leveraging the process to its fullest potential, you can steer clear of many known (and unknown) pitfalls in project management.
+Gaining a deeper understanding of your product, your company, and yourself brings forth a wide array of benefits, both objective and subjective, some of which may not become apparent without rigorous workshopping.
+This is precisely why we've introduced our innovative, value-focused product discovery workshop to our suite of services related to software development.

 Contact our business consultant now!